-1. Adults (21+) would be able to possess 1 ounce of marijuana with no more than 5 grams of it being marijuana concentrates (extracts).
+1. Adults 21 and older are be able to possess 1 ounce of marijuana with no more than 5 grams of it being marijuana concentrates (extracts).

 2. Limits home cultivation to 6 plants at an individual’s primary residence and 12 plants at a residence where two or more individuals who are at least 21 years old reside at one time.

-4. A 16% excise tax (the same as cigarettes and alcohol) would be placed on recreational marijuana products.
-Money from the excise tax would fund various state agencies and be dispersed between community college districts, police and fire departments, and the Highway User fund.
+4. A 16% excise tax (the same as cigarettes and alcohol) is placed on recreational marijuana products.
+Money from the excise tax will fund various state agencies and be dispersed between community college districts, police and fire departments, and the Highway User fund.

-5. Marijuana use would remain illegal in public places (restaurants, parks, sidewalks, etc).
-Offenders are guilty of a petty offence.
+5. Marijuana use remains illegal in public places (restaurants, parks, sidewalks, etc).
+Offenders are guilty of a petty offense.

-6. No marijuana products could be sold that imitate brands marketed to children or look like humans, animals, insects, fruits, toys or cartoons.
+6. No marijuana products can be sold that imitate brands marketed to children or look like humans, animals, insects, fruits, toys or cartoons.

-7. Marijuana edibles will be limited to a maximum of 100mg of THC per package.
+7. Marijuana edibles are limited to a maximum of 10mg of THC per edible, and limited to a maximum of 100mg of THC per package of edibles.

 8. Employers have the right to maintain a drug- and alcohol-free workplace.

-9. Driving, flying or boating impaired to even the slightest degree by marijuana would remain illegal (i.e., zero tolerance rule).
+9. Driving, flying or boating impaired to even the slightest degree by marijuana remains illegal (i.e., zero tolerance rule).

-10. Marijuana testing facilities will test marijuana for harmful contaminants (i.e., pesticides, molds, etc).
+10. Marijuana testing facilities test marijuana for harmful contaminants (i.e., pesticides, molds, etc).

-12. The DHS may issue a marijuana establishment license (recreational marijuana dispensary license) to no more than two recreational dispensaries per county that contains no medical marijuana dispensaries, or one recreational dispensary license per county that contains one medical marijuana dispensary (the DHS will accept applications from Jan 19, 2021 – Mar 9, 2021).
+12. The ADHS may issue a marijuana establishment license (recreational marijuana dispensary license) to no more than two recreational dispensaries per county that contains no medical marijuana dispensaries, or one recreational dispensary license per county that contains one medical marijuana dispensary (the ADHS will accept applications from Jan 19, 2021 – Mar 9, 2021).

-13. On or before April 5, 2021, medical marijuana dispensaries will be able to sell recreational marijuana to adults until the DHS issues licenses for recreational dispensaries.
+13. On or before April 5, 2021, medical marijuana dispensaries will be able to sell recreational marijuana to adults until the ADHS issues licenses for recreational dispensaries.

 14. Medical marijuana dispensaries that obtain a recreational marijuana dispensary license(s) could operate both entities in the same/shared location.

-15. Possessing more than one ounce but less than 2.5 ounces would be a petty offense.
-Minors caught with less than one ounce would receive up to a $100 fine and four hours of drug counseling for a first offense.
-A second offense would be up to a $100 fine and eight hours of drug counseling.
-A third offense would be a Class 1 misdemeanor.
+15. Possessing more than one ounce but less than 2.5 ounces is be a petty offense.
+Minors caught with less than one ounce receive up to a $100 fine and four hours of drug counseling for a first offense.
+A second offense is up to a $100 fine and eight hours of drug counseling.
+A third offense is a Class 1 misdemeanor.

-16. Smoking in a public place would be a petty offense.
+16. Smoking in a public place is a petty offense.

-17. On or after Jan 1, 2023, the DHS can adopt rules to permit recreational marijuana deliveries.
+17. On or after Jan 1, 2023, the ADHS can adopt rules to permit recreational marijuana deliveries.